 Flutter SDK stands out with its layout structure that mostly resembles native approaches in platform UI development.
 It also does not inherit its roots from the web (and therefore markup languages) and turns all objects into widgets.
 Layout approaches are quite intuitive and familiar to those who came from native mobile app development and desktop one.

 To grasp an idea of how Flutter operates, it is better to compare this SDK to other cross-platform technologies.
 The majority of cross-platform tools use the same building blocks as iOS or Android but they apply a bridge to communicate with native modules.

-Flutter, on the other hand, is compiled to machine code which provides a better performance.
+Flutter, on the other hand, is compiled to machine code which provides a better app performance.
 Sometimes a Flutter app could be a bit faster than a native one.
-But it highly depends on the type of the device you use and OS version.
+But it highly depends on the type of device you use and the OS version.